Printable Page Soybeans News Return to Menu - Page 1 2 3 4 5

 WHEAT:

-Wheat futures are 1 to 4 cents lower at midday, with trade seeing short
+Wheat futures are 1 to 8 cents with trade working just below the recent

-continuing.
-Weather should remain mostly favorable for the plains short term,
+limiting upside.
+Weather should remain mostly favorable for the Plains in the

-On the KC December Chart, support is at the daily low of $4.77 1/2, with
+Wednesday morning.
+On the KC December chart, support is the 20-day moving

 David Fiala can be reached at dfiala@futuresone.com